lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     Created 100 atoms
     (...)

-..  container:: justify

 From what is printed in the terminal, it is clear that LAMMPS correctly interpreted the commands, and first created the box with desired dimensions, then 1500 atoms, and then 100 atoms.

 Simulation Settings
 -------------------

-..  container:: justify

 Let us fill the *Simulation Settings* category section of the *input* script:

 ..  code-block:: lammps